This design is the sixteenth of thirty-six woodblock prints in Rakusan's second main sequence series,

 For edition and dating characteristics applicable to the entire series, see the Editions article.]

-The woodblock print of 116 was adapted from an actual-size original painting on silk.
+The woodblock print of 116 was adapted from116-0, an actual-size original painting on silk.
+Because Rakusan intended to retain all of the 36 Series

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.